When are business taxes due?

 September 15: The third estimated quarterly tax payment for 2021 is due on this date.

-October 15: This the due date for corporations with a tax extension.
+October 15: This the due date for sole proprietors, single-member LLCs, S corporation owners, partner, and corporations with a tax extension.

-That’s a lot of deadlines… We know it’s hard to stay on top of taxes alone, so that’s why we’re here to help.
+Above, we listed a lot of corporate tax return deadlines… Can you keep them all in mind throughout the year?
+If not, we get it.
+It can be hard to stay on top of taxes alone, so that’s why we’re here to help.

 Rely on our team of small business certified tax pros to get your taxes right and keep your business on track.